SaraBriki/SaraBriki/README.md

-### <div align="center">Hello curious visitor 👋 You are most welcome here! 🥳</div>
+### <div align="center">Hello</div>

-- Let me introduce myself.
-My name is Sara Briki (I'm sure you can tell by now), and I am a 5<sup>th year software engineering student at the National Institute of Applied Sciences and Technology -or, as we call it here ✨INSAT✨-.
+- My name is Sara Briki (I'm sure you can tell by now), and I am a 5<sup>th</sup> year software engineering student at the National Institute of Applied Sciences and Technology.

-- You can take a quick tour around my GitHub profile since it's still under construction and the trajectory is pretty simple.
-  Please help yourself!

-- While I take care of some academic projects and requisites, make yourself at home.
-I will get back to making this place a little more homely for you to explore as soon as I'm free.
-  See you soon 🤗!
+- My GitHub profile does lack some organization.
+I'll make it tidier once I finish this piece of code.
+You can nonetheless find some of my academic projects and lab tasks.
+Be my guest :)

+Happy visit !

 <!--
 **SaraBriki/SaraBriki** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.